PSYC 100 Introduction to Psychology (Lab) (4)

 PSYC 230 Child, Family, and Community Development in Rural Appalachia (4)

 This interdisciplinary course addresses issues relevant to child, family, and community development in rural southern Appalachia, including (1) social and political history of the region; (2) social psychology and developmental neuroscience of stress and adaptation to stress (e.g., resilience); (3) structure and health of rural Appalachian communities; (4) community infrastructure (e.g., churches, businesses, and other local organizations); (5) design and implementation of intervention and prevention programs to foster neural, cognitive, and social development and mental health in children and families in rural communities.
 Sewanee faculty and visiting faculty from Yale University teach the course collaboratively.
 Not open for credit to students who have earned credit for PSYC 430.
-Prerequisite: One course in psychology, one community engagement course, and sophomore standing or above.
+Not open to first-year students.

 PSYC 250 Anxiety Syndromes and Treatment Methods (2)